blues/app-accelerators/15-greenhouse-monitor/README.md

 ## Alerts

-In addition to reporting the sensor values, the app can send an alert should a particular sensor value be too high or too low.
+In addition to reporting the sensor values, the app can send an alert when a particular sensor value is too high or too low.
 The app uses environment variables to configure alert ranges for each sensor.
 The alert ranges are:

 * `normal`: Describes the normal range of values for the sensor.
 The app sends a `warning` alert when the sensor value is higher than the `high` threshold or lower than the `low` threshold.